GoldenStarCode/test/README.rst

 Note: The figure is drawn by *draw_landmarks_trajectory* function of this package.

+Remark: Notice argmin points are chosen by the smallest index if there is a tie.

 5.3.
 The minimum distance of a point/set of points from a line segment
 #######################################################################